snoekiede/ObservableProperties/README.md

 ## Error Handling

-The library uses a comprehensive error system for robust error handling:
+The library uses a comprehensive error system for robust, production-ready error handling. **All operations are designed to fail gracefully** with meaningful error messages - there are no `unwrap()` calls that can cause unexpected panics.

+### Error Types

+The library provides detailed error information through the `PropertyError` enum:

 ```rust
 use observable_property::{ObservableProperty, PropertyError};